jfhbrook/susitna/README.md

 ### Prioritized Backlog

 - [ ] Tests for editor commands
+  - [ ] Introduce a real DI container
   - [ ] Write MockExecutor
   - [ ] Test that thang
 - If/else